adobe/update-prerelease-npm-version/README.md

 - generates a pre-release version string with the current date in YYYYMMDD
   - for example if your current version is `1.2.3`, the pre-release tag is `nightly` and the date is `2022-04-25` (April 25th, 2022) the pre-release version will be `1.2.3-nightly.20220425`
 - modifies your `package.json` **version** property with this generated pre-release version string
+- adds a **prereleaseSha** property to your `package.json`.
+This contains the latest SHA commit of the repo prior to publishing
+- outputs the generated pre-release version string as `pre-release-version`

 # Usage